dotnet/ai-samples/src/getting-started/semantic-kernel/02-HikerAI/README.md

 # HikerAI

-This sample demonstrates how to use the Azure OpenAI with a `gpt-35-turbo` model, from a simple .NET 8.0 console application.
+This sample demonstrates how to use the Azure OpenAI with a `gpt-35-turbo` model, from a .NET 8.0 console application.
 Get a hiking recommendation from the AI model.
-It consists of a simple console application,running locally, that will send request to an Azure OpenAI service deployed in your Azure subscription.
+It consists of a console application, running locally, that will send request to an Azure OpenAI Service deployed in your Azure subscription.

 ## Deploying the Azure resources

-If it's not already done, follow the [Getting-started: Deploying the Azure resources](../../README.md#deploying-the-azure-resources) to deploy the Azure OpenAI service with the models.
+If it's not already done, follow the [Getting-started: Deploying the Azure resources](../../README.md#deploying-the-azure-resources) to deploy the Azure OpenAI Service with the models.

 ## Trying HikerAI